jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 - Designing unique Tarot reader personas with AI prompts

 **Status & Outcome:**
 In active development.
 Current progress includes prototype animations and atmospheric elements.
-Reflects Jon’s philosophy that small software can be personal, playful, and emotionally meaningful.
+Reflects Jon's philosophy that small software can be personal, playful, and emotionally meaningful.

+---

+🎲 Fun Facts & Personal Interests

+Outside of work, Jon is an avid board gamer with a special love for strategic yet approachable titles like Concordia and Isle of Cats.
+He enjoys learning new games, optimizing strategies, and occasionally building digital tools to support gameplay—like his custom Infinite Score Pad app.

+Jon is also a speculative fiction fan, particularly of authors like Brandon Sanderson, and regularly reads aloud with his partner.
+He's deeply interested in AI, storytelling, and the intersection of the two—leading to creative projects like Cozy.Cards, a Tarot-inspired introspection app powered by AI personas.

+When he's not coding or writing, Jon enjoys piano improvisation, journaling, and thinking about mental health and emotional resilience.
+He's passionate about making technology more human, more accessible, and more delightful.

 ---